Yuri-IQI/Quagmire-VV/README.md

 4. **Visualising Data**: Click on the 'View Data' button on the top left corner to access the data viewing page.
 5. **Drag Paper**: Hold 'Shift' and the top of any sheet to drag it.
 6. **Resize**: Hold 'R' and the bottom or right corner of any sheet to resize it.
-7. **Zoom Mode**: Click on a city region name (e.g., Siourin) to enter zoom mode.
+7. **Zoom Mode**: Click on a city region name (e.g., Siourin) to enter zoom mode, click the name again to use normal mode.

-## Quick Start
+8. **Chart Selection**: On the charts page, click in one of the charts for seeing fullscreen.
-The site is currently online on GitHub Pages, to access it click on this link: [The Mire](https://yuri-crt.github.io/Quagmire-VV/)
+9. **Dataset Selection**: On the charts page, click on a dataset name for stop showing it on the chart.